Your family law property conference

 • there are no outstanding parenting issues which could affect the division of property

-• there are no businesses or third-party claims involved in your property dispute, or if there are, you and the other party agree on their value
+• there are no businesses or third-party claims involved in your property dispute, or if there are, you and the other person agree on their value

 • there are no trusts, including family trusts, in your matter.